 1 Stress management

 - Tolerance – to be able to manage stressful situations confidently.
-To use your skills to influence in a positive manner. (click here to link to a previous Blog on influencing)
+To use your skills to influence in a positive manner.

 - Optimism – to keep up a positive attitude, to understand that others will look at your outputs, body language, tone etc and make judgements.
 To keep that facade even when we are being knocked back.